nkatzz/asal/README.md

 holds(equals(A,X),SeqId,T) :- seq(SeqId,obs(A,X),T), categorical(A).
 holds(lt(A1,A2),SeqId,T) :- seq(SeqId,obs(A1,X),T), seq(SeqId,obs(A2,Y),T), X < Y, numerical(A1), numerical(A2), A1 != A2.
 ```
+In the bodies of these rules, note the ```obs/2``` predicate discussed earlier, for capturing attribute/value pairs.
+Because target predicate (e.g ```equals```) fluents are defined via ```obs/2```, this is why the data should adhere to
+this representation, as explained above.

-However, in addition to these basic predicates and the data-extracted feature/value pairs, arbitrary predicates can be
+In addition to the basic predicates and the data-extracted feature/value pairs, arbitrary predicates can be
-defined via ```holds/3```, directly in the domain file.
+defined via ```holds/3```, directly inside the domain file.
 This can be achieved by viewing such predicates as boolean-valued
 domain features.
 For instance, the following rules define a new predicate, which is true when the two vehicles are on
 the same lane: